 To Disable, Enable, or Remove file cleanup tasks

-Check a box beside one or more tasks and click Enable, Disable, or Remove.
+In the File Maintenance Tasks tab, check a box beside one or more tasks and click Enable, Disable, or Remove.